MobilityData/awesome-transit/README.md

 - [Gtfs Data Manager](https://github.com/conveyal/gtfs-data-manager) - A workflow tool for managing large amounts of GTFS data and importing them into OpenTripPlanner.
 - [GTFS.html](https://gtfs.pleasantprogrammer.com) - An entirely browser-based tool to view GTFS feeds.
 Use it to view routes, stops, timetables, etc.

+### GTFS Analysis Tools

+- [Peartree](https://github.com/kuanb/peartree) A Python library for converting transit data into a directed graph for network analysis.

 #### GTFS Validators